-There are no longer separate in-command and out-of-command die result columns on the table.
+- There are no longer separate in-command and out-of-command die result columns on the table.
 They are replaced by separate die result columns for the Troops in Good Order and Gun Effects, and Disordered or Broken Troops Effects.

-- 2. The out-of-command column is replaced with a new maneuver check modifier.
+Mexican units have less chance of rolling a Double Quick and a greater chance for a Tardy effect. - 2.
+The out-of-command column is replaced with a new maneuver check modifier.
 Each unit located outside the command radius of a leader must now apply a -2 out-ofcommand modifier.
 The modifier is noncumulative and takes precedence over the -1 modifier for a unit under provisional command. - 3.
-The experience ratings of crack and green are colloquial American Civil War period terms used to describe troops who respectively were seasoned veterans or had no combat experienced.
-They are replaced with more generic terms, elite and raw. - 4.
-The small, mobile battalion gun sometimes provided close support to infantry to increase their firepower.
-The +2 maneuver check modifier applies to guns maneuvering together as a battery, or as an independent battalion gun within 4" of friendly troops. - 5.
-Apply a +1 modifier for infantry deployed in square.
-The square was used to protect infantry from enemy cavalry.
+The experience ratings of crack and green are colloquial American Civil War period terms to describe troops who were either seasoned veterans or had not yet experienced combat.
+They are replaced with the more generic terms, Elite and Raw.

-- 6. Indians receive a +1 maneuver check modifier when located in woods, or a -1 modifier when not in wooded terrain. - 7.
+- 4. Apply a +1 modifier for infantry deployed in square.
+The square was used to protect infantry from enemy cavalry. - 5.
 Artillery is classified as mounted on either a light or heavy carriage.
 A heavy carriage gun or howitzer is less maneuverable.
 If it is within enemy close range and not in a fortified position and receives a Fall Back or Panic effect, it cannot limber and retreat and is eliminated.
-Light carriage artillery can limber and retreat. - 8.
-Troops with a Rally with Élan effect can now return to good order and either move full or perform some other Well Handled maneuver. - Panic and Rout are combined into one Maneuver Table effect. - 10.
+Light carriage artillery can limber and retreat. - 6.
+Troops with a Rally with Élan effect can now return to good order and either move full or perform some other Well Handled maneuver. - Panic and Rout are combined into one Maneuver Table effect. - 8.
 A unit in square receiving a Fall Back, Rally or Wavering effect, must hold its position instead of retreating beyond close range.